gaps-closure/emu/README.md

 # -k KDIST  Ubuntu distro for kernel [xenial(default),<any>]
 # -o OUTDIR Directory to output images [./build(default)]
 ```
 We recommend storing the built images in a common directory accessible to all users (this README assumes that directory is `/IMAGES`).
-Ensure sudo group is allowed to work without passwords, otherwise expect scripting to fail on sudo attempts.
-You may now create a virgin image for each architecture for the supported distro (currently eoan):
+Ensure sudo group is allowed to work without passwords, otherwise expect scripting to fail on sudo attempts. <b>Note: Pre-built VMs and kernels available under assets in EMU releases.</b>

+If building your own images, next create a virgin image for each architecture for the supported distro (currently eoan):

 ```
 # AMD64
 ./qemu-build-vm-images.sh -a amd64 -d eoan -k eoan -s 20G -o /IMAGES